-Coxhoe Parish is located in the centre of County Durham and has a well established road network in all directions.
-Being located close to the A1 (M) it is easily accessible.
+Coxhoe Parish is located in the centre of County Durham.
+It has a well established road network in all directions.
+Being located close to the A1 (M), it is easily accessible.
 The Parish includes two principal settlements, Coxhoe and Quarrington Hill.

 The rural aspect of the parish ensures that there are good views of County Durham particularly from Quarrington Hill, which is elevated above Coxhoe.
 Both villages have good footpath links into the surrounding countryside.
 We pride ourselves on the quality of our walks.